magento/devdocs/src/guides/v2.3/coding-standards/code-standard-less.md

 For [mixin](https://glossary.magento.com/mixin) naming apply the class naming rules.

-For mixins grouping use the double underscore "__" prefix.
+For mixins grouping use the double underscore "__" prefix

 **Example:**